jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

                 + "socks5.request.desiredDestinationPort=443,"
                 + "firewallAction=ALLOW"),
             /*
-             * Denies the CONNECT command to any server on any
+             * Denies the CONNECT request for any server on any
              * other port
              */
             Setting.newInstanceWithParsedValue(